To my youngest daughter, for Mother’s Day,

 Have I ever told you that I consider Mother’s Day a celebration of you more than me?
 When your older sister was made for heaven, and not for earth—taken there, graciously, before she was even born—I knew how dear to me were all the children God would see fit to give.
 I knew that it is a child who makes a mom.

 My mother’s day is a celebration of you and her, probably more than it is a celebration of me.
 And this open letter is to you, my daughter on earth—supremely, to celebrate grace.
 Our lives have become meddled and interconnected (meaning, you’re stuck with me).
-You’ve come into me, even after being born from me, to the extent that my theology has been improved by way of you, my God-image-bearing daughter.
+You’ve come into my mind and heart, even after being born from me, to the extent that my theology has been improved by way of you, my God-image-bearing daughter.

 Children make a mom in more ways than one.

 You don’t remember being born, but I do—the moment you cried, alive, and were placed on me.
 How I wanted to sweep you up and swell your life with everything good; how fragile and resilient you were in one—facing this new place with high-pitched triumph, but all in need.